rezaarifi/casestudy/README.md

 ```
 **Note:** If any requirements differs from the base design, it can be implemented by overwriting any of the map's elements as RAML supports this kind of inheritance.

-## Design decistions and considerations
+## Design decisions and considerations
 #### Security
 * Simple authentications by providing an access token for write methods is implemented.
-To enhance security, **Ouath2** standard is recommended.
+To enhance security, **OAuth 2.0** standard is recommended.
 * Transport protocol is limited to Https to ensure message confidentiality and integrity
 * Other security concerns such as access control, rate of usage can be considered later if required.